-- Self-attention

-- Position representations:

-- Specify the sequence order, since self-attention is an unordered function of its inputs.
+- Position representations: - Specify the sequence order, since self-attention is an unordered function of its inputs. - Nonlinearities: - At the output of the self-attention block - Frequently implemented as a simple feedforward network. - Masking - To parallelize operations while not looking at the future. - Keeps information about the future from "leaking" to the past.

-- Nonlinearities:

-- At the output of the self-attention block

-- Frequently implemented as a simple feedforward network.

-- Masking

-- In order to parallelize operations while not looking at the future.

-- Keeps information about the future from "leaking" to the past.